Exios66/JJB_Gallery/README.md

 ## About Me

 Hi!
-I'm [Your Name], a [your professional title, e.g. "Data Scientist", "Software Developer", etc.] passionate about [your main focus/interests].
+I'm Jack J. Burleson, a data scientist, neuroscience researcher, and experimental machine learning engineer.
 This portfolio showcases selected projects and experiences.

 ---